tjmora/g-font/README.md

 [Check this out to learn more about block vs swap](https://developer.chrome.com/blog/font-display/#font-download-timelines).

-## Server-Rendering/Static Generation (e.g., Next.js)
+## SSG Frameworks (e.g., Next.js)

-The `font` method can distinguish between being rendered on the client-sie or being rendered on the server-side.
-If server-rendered and the environment is development, the `font` method still collects all the fonts and their weights, styles and variation settings, but it makes no attempt in generating a stylesheet URL nor attempt to insert a stylesheet `<link>` tag to the DOM on page load (But on hydration, such attempt is made).

-One thing you can do to solve this problem on page load is to include the stylesheet `<link>` tag yourself.
-For example, here's how it should be done in Next.js:
+When the `font` method gets executed during the build process of SSGs (for the generation) of static pages, the method behaves differently.
+It still collects all the fonts, weights, styles and variation settings, but as it has no access to the DOM, it doesn't dynamically insert any stylesheet `<link>` tag anywhere.
+You need to place the stylesheet `<link>` tag yourself.
+For example, here's how it can be done in Next.js.

 In _app.tsx: